 Q: What about confidentiality?

-A: I do my best to keep your ideas confidential.
+A: I full respect your need for confidentiality.
 Because of the volume of material I read, there are occasions where I have read material with similar ideas.
 Most of the time, there are major differences in execution.
+By sending your script or idea to me by e-mail, you do so with the knowledge that it is not uncommon for writers to have similar ideas, that parallel development may take place within the film and TV industry and that similarities between your script/idea and any other script/idea are purely coincidental.

 Q: Can you get me a producer or agent?